ucla-imls-open-sci/lc-multilingual-search-discovery-system/index.md

 ::::::::::::::::::::::::::::::::::::::::::  prereq

 ## Prerequisites
+1. Learners need a Google account.
-1. Learners need to have a foundational understanding of HTML, CSS, and JavaScript.
+2. Learners need a foundational understanding of HTML, CSS, and JavaScript.
-2. Learners should have basic experience using spreadsheets like Google Sheets.
+3. Learners need basic experience using spreadsheets like Google Sheets.

 ::::::::::::::::::::::::::::::::::::::::::